pstroe/chartering-new-realms-2024/chapter5.md

 Initially, we applied sentiment analysis using [VADER](https://vadersentiment.readthedocs.io/en/latest/) (Valence Aware Dictionary and sEntiment Reasoner).
 But because VADER is speficially trained on social media text, it proved to not perform adequately for our purposes.
 For instance, VADER often interprets key terms as neutral — such as "Jesus" — despite their significant positive connotations in the text.
 Conversely, terms like "God" are appropriately identified as positive.
 This inconsistency prompted a shift to more advanced tools.

 To address these challenges, we employed a pre-trained DistilBERT model fine-tuned for sentiment classification by [Huggingface](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english).
-While further fine-tuning the model specifically on biblical texts would likely improve performance further, the existing model demonstrated sufficient efficacy for this study.
+While further fine-tuning the model specifically on biblical texts would likely improve performance further, this would have gone beyond the scope of our analysis.

 The sentiment analysis process involved applying the DistilBERT model to classify each verse in the dataset as either positive or negative, alongside a confidence score indicating the model's certainty for each prediction.
 The data was then grouped by Bible book and version to aggregate sentiment predictions for each group.
-To determine the overall sentiment of a book or version, we used a majority voting approach, where the most frequent sentiment label (positive or negative) among the verses defined the book's predominant sentiment.
+To determine the overall sentiment of a book or version, we used the ratio of positive to negative verses, to get a first idea of the predominant sentiment of a book.
 The results were compiled into a single DataFrame, summarizing sentiment trends across all books and versions.

 To assess the model's performance, we analyzed a sample of verses from the OEB version of Revelation, a book expected to have a more negative tone due to its apocalyptic content.